Ahmaud Arbery murder: Killers sentenced to life in prison | DW | 07.01.2022

 "The man who killed my son has sat in this courtroom every single day next to his father.
 I'll never get that chance, to sit next to my son, ever again," Arbery said, referencing the McMichaels.

-His sister, Jasmine Arbery, poetically described and celebrated her brother's life as a Black man.
+His sister, Jasmine Arbery, celebrated her brother's life as a Black man.

 On February 23, 2020, Arbery went for a run in a neighborhood outside the Georgian city of Brunswick.